GlPortal/website/content/contribute/overview.md

 ---
 You are enthusiastic about game development?
 Contributing is easy.

-* Developer
+# Developer
 Go ahead and fork GlPortal on Github and send us a pull request.
-If we like your commits we will make you a permanent member of the team.
+If we like your commits we will make you a permanent member of the team with push permission to the team repository.
+## Requirenments
+If you want to become an engine or game developer you need C++ knowledge.
+For all graphics related tasks you will need to know OpenGL and GLSL in addition.

+If you want to work on the map editor you need Python knowledge.
+Blender specific Python knowledge is advantageous.
+# Mapping
+If you want to create maps for GlPortal you need basic knowledge of blender and map design.
-* Artist
+# Artist
-Check with us which assets we need and you can create what you like most.
+Check with us which assets we need and you can choose the task that suits you.